redfungus/redfungus.github.io/_pages/about.md

   - /about.html
 ---

 I am Aref Moradi.
 I am a computer engineer living currently in Stockholm, Sweden.
+I'm currently working as a Data Engineer at Klarna and finishing my Master's degree at KTH unicersity.
+I'm doing my Master's as part of the EIT Digital Data Science program with a minor in business.
-I'm currently working as a Data Engineer at Klarna.
-I'm interested in using problem solving in every aspect of life to make processes easier.
+I'm interested in using problem-solving in every aspect of life to make differnt processes easier.
+I believe in the cumulative power of efficieny and iteration.
 I'm a co-founder at SpotYet, a event service focused on breaking the ice and increasing meaningful connections.
 In my free-time I like to learn new cooking skills and play video games.